aayushdhiman/acsl-substr/README.md

 Imitates the substr method on a string.
 The first input is a string.
 The next 5 inputs are 2 numbers that the program will use to substr.
+The output is the result of the substr.